-Equally, even though job fairs sit at the heart of most strategies, activities that surround these fairs such as on-campus information sessions, alumni referrals, student group networking and, most importantly, online outreach make up a broader strategy.
-The focus on these additional activities has been amplified by the advent of the COVID-19 pandemic and has forced campus recruitment strategies to be revised to evolve with the times.
-This has given rise to online events, video interviewing and other forms of online engagement that hone the employer brand.
+Equally, even though campus recruiting events sit at the heart of most college campus recruitment strategies, activities that surround these fairs such as on-campus information sessions, alumni referrals, student group networking and, most importantly, online outreach are important elements of a broader university recruiting strategy.
+The focus on these additional activities has been amplified in recent times as the COVID-19 pandemic has forced campus recruiters to quickly adapt to our “new normal”.

 The retention rate of college graduate hires: